Procurement messages speed up the automation of business processes and make them more efficient

 Companies have traditionally used procurement messages in industry-specific and company-specific solutions.
 For example, groceries conglomerates use procurement messages in information exchanges with their suppliers.

-One aim of the Real-Time Economy project is to introduce standardised procurement messages in central government procurement.
+One aim of the Real-Time Economy project is to introduce standardised procurement messages in state procurement.
 The aim is also to create a solution that is as open as possible and that companies of different sizes can use in their mutual business relationships in all sectors.
 The project will create the basis for using product catalogue, order, order confirmation and shipping notifications specified by the Peppol network.

 Digitalisation of procurement messages is essential if Finnish companies are to compete successfully with other Nordic and European actors.
 Digitalisation is a key component in the implementation of the EU-wide single market.
 It is of critical national importance for Finland that Finnish companies of all sizes can offer their services and products across the single market as flexibly and cost-effectively as possible.